 Patent enforcement may have a curtailing effect of delaying adoption of technologies by others

 Naturally, counter arguments could be made and the authors do not advance their assertions as unsupported givens the, but will expand on them below.
-The importance of a good technology policy has been discussed in terms of overall national policy (Eargas, 1987)
+The importance of a good technology policy has been discussed in terms of overall national policy (Eargas, 1987).